 In my younger years, I studied Art & Design.
-Some years ago I felt a sudden urge to update my understanding of the classical arts, so I traveled once more to Italy.
-After spending astonishing weeks in Florence, Bologna, and Rome, I decided to pass my final weekend in Naples…
+Some years ago, I felt a sudden urge to update my understanding of the classical arts, so I traveled once more to Italy.
+After spending extraordinary weeks in Florence, Bologna, and Rome, I decided to spend my final weekend in Naples.

 Of course, it was no surprise it didn’t turn out to be a winning number, but the next day, browsing through a bookseller’s booth at the Mercato Di Porta Capuana (often referred to as the “Sublimation of Curiosities”), an old booklet on numbers drew my attention…

 This booklet, called “La Smorfia” (the grimace) by the Neapolitans, contains theories on the significance and meaning of numbers, especially their relevance to dreams.
 It looked as if it had passed through many hands, but maintained an air of authenticity.

 I’m sure I paid too much for the booklet, feeling sorry for the vendor who said he needed the money to buy a new leg prosthesis (he supposedly lost his leg to a shark while swimming off the coast of the Isle of Elba).
 I stacked the booklet away in my jam-packed shoulder bag and instantly forgot all about it.